-Marks And Spencer Data Breach Compensation | Capita Advice
+Marks And Spencer Data Breach Compensation | Cyber Attack Advice

-You may be wondering when it could be possible to claim Marks and Spencer data breach compensation following the Capita incident.
+You may be wondering when it could be possible to claim Marks and Spencer data breach compensation following the incident.
 In this guide, we’ll explore the criteria for making a personal data breach claim, including important definitions and explaining the roles of the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018 (DPA) in protecting the personal data of UK residents.

-Our guide will also explore the Capita data breach in further detail, and explain how it occurred, and how to find out if you’ve been affected.
+Our guide will also explore the data breach in further detail, and explain how it occurred, and how to find out if you’ve been affected.
 Following this, we will discuss how a personal data breach could impact you.

 marks and spencer data breach compensation capita